+We can consider simple models obtained by adding perturbations to mass-conserving reaction-diffusion systems with bistable nonlinearity.
+In fact, \cite{VC} studied such a model obtained by adding source and loss terms to a mass-conserving reaction-diffusion system for studying the wave-pinning phenomenon in cell division and differentiation \cite{MJE2}.
+These terms break the mass conservation law, and give rise to several equilibrium solutions such as homogeneous equilibria, periodic patterns, localized patterns, and isolated spikes.
+It is an interesting topic to investigate the existence and stability of transition layer solutions in such perturbed systems without mass conservation.
+This topic can provide a viewpoint for understanding a transition from localized patterns to layered patterns in reaction-diffusion systems, which was studied by (formal) matched asymptotic expansions and numerical simulations \cite{VC}.

-We consider mass-conserving reaction-diffusion systems with bistable nonlinearity, in which the ODE $u_t = f(u, v)$ obtained by dropping the diffusion term is bistable in $u$ for each fixed $v$.
-They are related to the wave-pinning phenomena in cell division and differentiation \cite{MJE1,MJE2}.
-On the other hand, we can consider another mass-conserving reaction-diffusion systems with bistable nonlinearity, in which the ODE $v_t = - f(u, v)$ is bistable in $v$ for each fixed $u$.
-It was shown in \cite{KIE, OkS} that these systems are related to cell polarity oscillations which cause the reversal of cell polarity.
-It is expected that mathematical analyses for mass-conserving reaction-diffusion systems with bistable nonlinearity can provide a useful viewpoint for understanding cell polarity formation which plays a key role in cell division and differentiation.
+We consider mass-conserving reaction-diffusion systems with bistable nonlinearity, in which the ODEs $u_t = f(u, v)$ obtained by dropping the diffusion terms are bistable in $u$ for each fixed $v$.
+They are related to the wave-pinning phenomenon in cell division and differentiation \cite{MJE1,MJE2}.
+On the other hand, we can consider other mass-conserving reaction-diffusion systems with bistable nonlinearity, in which the ODEs $v_t = - f(u, v)$ are bistable in $v$ for each fixed $u$.
+It was shown in \cite{KIE, OkS} that these systems are related to cell polarity oscillations, which cause the reversal of cell polarity.
+We expect that mathematical analyses for mass-conserving reaction-diffusion systems with bistable nonlinearity can provide a significant viewpoint for understanding cell polarity formation, which plays a key role in cell division and differentiation.

-The second and third authors were supported in part by the JSPS KAKENHI Grant Numbers JP23K03209 and JP19K03618, respectively.
+The authors would like to express their appreciation to the referees for their useful suggestions and comments, which have improved the original manuscript.
+The first and second authors were supported in part by the JSPS KAKENHI Grant Numbers JP24K06845 and JP23K03209, respectively.
+The third author was also supported in part by the JSPS KAKENHI Grant Numbers JP19K03618 and JP24K06864.